 Major Requirements for B.S. degree in forensic biology.

-The forensic biology B.S. degree is recommended for students planning to work in a public or private forensics laboratory.
-The major also prepares students intending to seek certification as forensic DNA analysts, forensic drug analysts, or to pursue graduate study in the forensic sciences.
+The forensic biology B.S. degree is recommended for students planning to seek employment in a public or private forensics laboratory.
+The major also prepares students seeking certification as forensic DNA analysts, forensic drug analysts, or to pursue graduate study in the forensic sciences.